 Emerging markets are high growth countries which are still in a phase of developing their legal, political and financial systems.

-We do not recommend investing directly in the shares of emerging market companies.
+I do not recommend investing directly in the shares of emerging market companies.
 This is due to the prohibitive cost of trading in emerging markets, and the limited range access available to retail investors.
 Most investors gain exposure to this sub-asset class by purchasing funds.

 Historically, emerging markets have beaten the returns of developed economies.
 However, this success comes with extreme volatility.